LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/trainingAndTuningIntents.md

 #### Beware of Over Training

-Something to keep in mind when training in general, and using the Thumbs Up/Down icons specifically, is that because they are so easy to use, they are often mis-used.
+Something to keep in mind when training in general, and using the Thumbs Up/Down icons specifically, is that because they are so easy to use, they are often misused.
 Often we see people using Thumbs Up for extremely specific or lengthy utterances that, although said by an end user, are not great training phrases because they would never match another user’s utterance.
 Over time, the addition of these utterances (often 50+ added) skew the results in a negative way.
 The same is true when using Thumbs Down.

-As mentioned earlier: anything over about 10 - 15 training phrases may begin to return false positives.
+As mentioned earlier: anything over about 10 - 15 training phrases might begin to return false positives.

 #### What is the intent score/threshold?